 - 1 thumb-sized ginger, peeled and minced

-- In a small bowl, combine soy sauce, sherry wine and sugar.
-Stir until sugar is dissolved.
+- In a small bowl, combine soy sauce, sherry wine, and brown sugar or honey.
+Stir until well blended.
 Set aside.

 - In a wok or wide skillet over high heat, heat oil.
-Add onions and ginger and cook, stirring constantly, for about 30 seconds or until limp and aromatic.
+Add green onions, ginger, and garlic.
+Cook, stirring constantly, for about 30 seconds or until softened and aromatic.

 - Add shrimp and cook, stirring frequently, for about 1 to 2 minutes or until color starts to change.
-Remove from pan.
+Remove from pan and keep warm.

 - Add soy sauce mixture to the pan and bring to a boil.
 Continue to cook until slightly thickened and reduced.